codethechange/guides/guide_zk.rst

 held security assumption, such as the
 `Decisional Diffie Hellman <https://en.wikipedia.org/wiki/Decisional_Diffie%E2%80%93Hellman_assumption>`_ assumption or discrete log assumption.
-This proof format is a `security reduction <https://en.wikipedia.org/wiki/Provable_security>`_and is widely used in cryptgraphy.
+This proof format is a `security reduction <https://en.wikipedia.org/wiki/Provable_security>`_ and is widely used in cryptgraphy.

 Similarly, one could define a variant of soundness for Proof of Knowledge systems.